These stories were submitted by site visitors. Enjoy!

 Judy had Down Syndrome.
 She was the sweetest woman I had ever met.
 Everyone was gathered at her house, and I know it sounds bad, but we were waiting for her to die, waiting for the suffering to end.
 We all thought she was waiting for him.
 She just wasn’t strong enough to wait any longer.
 Judy died about an hour before Ray got home.
 He was a wreck.
 I accompanied him to the wake and funeral.

-1) be patient, regular relationships are hard enough as it is, but adding the military, boot camp, being in the field, and deployment…..it takes a big toll on the heart.
+1) be patient; regular relationships are hard enough as it is, but adding the military, boot camp, being in the field, and deployment… takes a big toll on the heart.
 If you are patient enough, love will find a way.

-2) be supportive. you may not love the idea of your loved one going off, but the fact is, they are government property, they cant control their actions anymore, The Army says jump, they jump.
+2) be supportive. you may not love the idea of your loved one going off, but the fact is, they are government property, and they can’t control their actions anymore, The Army says jump, they jump.
 If he jumps, you jump too.
-You may not like it, but tis life, and all he really needs right now is your love and support.
+You may not like it, but it’s life, and all he really needs right now is your love and support.

 4) Stay strong.
 Keeping a strong image in front of your soldier lets them know you’re alright, even when you’re not.
 When they’re gone is the time to let it all out, but

-5) NEVER break down in front of your soldier. yes it is ok to cry, or show concern, but if you can’t handle it, neither can they, They have as much stress as you, if not more.
-Breaking down just adds to their stress, and then they worry about you, and not about their job.
+5) NEVER break down in front of your soldier. yes, it is ok to cry or show concern, but if you can’t handle it, neither can they, They have as much stress as you, if not more.
+Breaking down adds to their stress, and then they worry about you and not their job.